splunk/addonfactory-ucc-generator/README.md

 npm install
 grunt dev
 ```
-We need create/copy the configuration file to js bundle directory.
+We need create the configuration file to in bundle directory.
 `npm run copyConfig` will help you copy the config sample file globalConfig.js under root directory to the bundle directory.